OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 `cargo stylus new` generates a starter template that implements a Rust version of the [Solidity `Counter` smart contract example](https://github.com/OffchainLabs/counter_contract/blob/master/contracts/Counter.sol).

-Alternatively, you can create a more barebone example with a Stylus entry point locally by running `cargo stylus new --minimal <YOUR_PROJECT_NAME>`.
-Note that the `--minimal` option refers to a contract that handles simple "bytes in, bytes out" operations.
-Hence, the `cargo stylus export-abi` command (introduced later) won't work with contracts that use the entry point style because they don't enforce the Solidity ABI.

 At this point, you can move on to the next step of this guide or develop your first Rust smart contract.
 Feel free to use the [Stylus Rust SDK reference](./reference/overview) as a starting point, it offers many examples to quickly familiarize yourself with Stylus.

 ## Checking if your Stylus project is valid